Remember Dolly the sheep?

 It turns out that most of those potential customers were waiting for someone else to make the first move.

 The Raëlians were not equipped to make that move.
-They did not have an established cloning process, a fully-equipped biotech lab, or staff.
-Just empty promises.
+They did not have an established cloning process, a fully-equipped biotech lab, or staff – only empty promises.
 So they did what they could do, which was nothing.

-Over three years later, in July 2000, the Raëlians were approached by the parents of a 10-month old boy who had died during routine surgery.
+Three years later in July 2000, the Raëlians were approached by the parents of a 10-month old boy who had died during routine surgery.
 In the months since his passing, they had become obsessed with the idea of getting their boy back in some way.
 They stumbled across the Clonaid website on the Internet and reached out to Boisselier.

 The only thing they insisted on was strict anonymity.